 - x

-numericgap to optimality.
-This gap is relative and expresses the acceptable deviance from the optimal objective.
+numericvalue denoting the optimality gap.
+This gap is relative and expresses the acceptable deviance from optimality.
 For example, a value of 0.01 will result in the solver stopping when it has found a solution within 1% of optimality.
 Additionally, a value of 0 will result in the solver stopping when it has found an optimal solution.
 The default value is 0.1 (i.e., 10% from optimality).- time_limit

-logicalattempt to simplify the problem before solving it?
+logicalvalue indicating if the optimization problem should be simplified before solving it?
 Defaults toTRUE.- threads

 listwith additional parameters for tuning the optimization process.
 For example,control = list(simplex_strategy = 1)could be used to set thesimplex_strategyparameter.
 See the online documentation for information on the parameters.